 - Combine the flour, sugar, sesame seeds, baking powder, and baking soda in a mixing bowl and stir together until completely blended.

-- Make a well in the center of the dry ingredients and add the vegan butter, lemon juice, zest, and vanilla.
+- Make a well in the center of the dry ingredients and add the tahini, vegan butter, lemon juice, zest, and vanilla.
 Stir together until the wet and dry ingredients are completely combined.

 - Drop dough in 2-tablespoon measures onto a parchment-lined baking sheet.
 Flatten with slightly damp palms.
 Sprinkle the tops with additional sesame seeds.